mnater/Hyphenopoly/README.md

 -   _hyphenopoly.module.js_: the node module to hyphenate plain text strings.

 ## Usage (Browser)
-Place all code for Hyphenopoly at the top of the header (immediately after the `<title>` tag) to ensure resources are loaded as early as possible.
+Place all the code for Hyphenopoly at the top of the header (immediately after the `<title>` tag) to ensure resources are loaded as early as possible.

 You'll have to insert two script blocks.
-In the first block load Hyphenopoly_Loader.js as external script.
+In the first block, load Hyphenopoly_Loader.js as an external script.
-In the second block provide the initial configurations for Hyphenopoly_Loader as inline script.
+In the second block, provide the initial configurations for Hyphenopoly_Loader as an inline script.
 This also triggers all further steps.

 Also, don't forget to enable CSS hyphenation.